Digital twin integration: The path to smarter manufacturing

 Through the creation of a digital replica of the physical assets, digital twins provide real-time insights to smart manufacturers.
 This empowers them to make quick, yet well-informed production decisions.
 It also allows for continuous asset health monitoring, through which manufacturers take steps to extend equipment lifespan.

 Nevertheless, digital twins are being applied in all major large-scale industries.
-From Emirates to SpaceX, it combined with rapidly advancing supportive technologies are being used to optimize operations.
+From Emirates to SpaceX, digital twin combined with rapidly advancing supportive technologies are being used to optimize operations.

-The aforementioned digital twin host – Asset Performance X was utilized to create a complete plant.
+The aforementioned digital twin host – Asset Performance X was utilized to create a complete plant digital twin.
 Owners of the renewable power plant in Morocco were able to make data-driven decisions to update its operational philosophy.
 By bypassing the feedwater heaters at low load, a 7% increase in plant power production was achieved.

 Impact of the digital twin on major industries